ibrownreadystart/SetupAuditTrail-SCH-SendPriorDayEntriesEmail/README.md

 ### Why create this and make it available?

-The SetupAuditTrail object contains valuable insights into org changes that require 'pull' effort (read SOQL to Excel) to visualize (read additional spend for Event Monitoring, etc).

 This simple automation delivers a daily email to recipient(s) with a tabular list of SetupAuditTrail entries.
 The flow is expandible to include additional filters or other modifications that apply to your use case.

 ### Why scheduled automation?